 x

-character; species to look up, provided as scientific or English common names, or a mixture of both.
+character; species to look up, provided as scientific names, English common names, species codes, or a mixture of all three.
 Case insensitive.

 type